 The victim was a Mrs Margaret Louise Bryden, née Aitken, who was usually known as Maggie or Madge.
-She had been born in Edinburgh on the 14th of May 1849, and was forty at the time of her death.
+She had been born in Edinburgh on 14 May 1849, and was forty at the time of her death.
 Her father, Alexander Aitken, was a wealthy Edinburgh merchant tailor.
 He and his wife, Christian, had a large family of two sons and nine daughters.

 In the year of her father’s death Margaret Aitken was thirty-three.
 She probably thought that any chance of marriage had passed her by.
 But eight months on she had been courted by and married to a twenty-five-year-old man by the name of Francis James Bryden.
 Soon after the marriage they moved to London, far away from the Aitken clan.

 Francis James Bryden — usually known as Frank — was the scion of another Edinburgh trade family.
 The firm of John Bryden & Sons, which had been founded by his great-grandfather, specialised in hanging bells — bells for churches, bells for institutions, bells for the home.
 By the time Frank’s father, John Miller Bryden, took up the reins, the firm had diversified into locksmithing, gas fitting, and manufacturing and fitting window blinds.
 John Miller Bryden was a successful and forward-thinking businessman, and by 1881 he was employing over a hundred workers, with branches in Edinburgh, Perth, Dundee, Glasgow and London.